nass59/nextjs-travel/README.md

 ## 🏗️ Project Structure

-Travelly is a monorepo managed with Turborepo, consisting of three main applications:
+Travelly is a monorepo managed with Turborepo, consisting of three main applications: Web, Storybook, Docs

 ```
 .